 RDS/RCOS: Research Data Store (RDS) is a central networked drive maintained by the University of Sydney to store your digital research data and is recommended for large files and file series.
 There are two types of storage offered, Classic RDS and Research Computing Optimised Storage (RCOS), the latter which is ideal for working with the University’s High Performance Computing (HPC) service, Artemis.

 Portable Devices: portable devices include laptops (University owned or personal), USB drives and other removable media.
 We do not recommend that research data is primarily managed and stored on portable devices as they lack many of the features required for best practice research data management.
 Any portable devices should be encrypted.
-See the AskSydney ICT encryption guides.
+See the ICT Knowledge base device encryption guides.

 A table comparing the main features of the aforementioned platforms is below.